Connor-Whisman/LearnAngular/README.md

 - Have a good understanding of Angular modules, controllers, services, and more by the end of the 7 hour course.
 - Build a note taking app as I learn.
 Create features to organize, sort, set reminders, search. and track notes.

-# Requirements:
+# VSCode Extensions:
-- VSCode 'Live Server' to easily host app locally
+- 'Live Server' to easily host app locally
+- 'AngularJS Code Snippets' provides autocomplete